Financial Aid Policies and Procedures

 • You are in compliance with Selective Service registration, if male.

-• You are enrolled in an eligible certificate or a degree program at HCC.*
+• You are enrolled in a financial aid eligible certificate or a degree program at HCC.*

 • You are making satisfactory progress toward completion of a degree or certificate.

-• You are not in default on a Perkins Loan, Federal Stafford Loan or Federal PLUS Loan.
+• You are not in default on a Perkins Loan, Federal Direct Stafford Loan or Federal Direct PLUS Loan.

 • You are not in an overpayment status for any Federal aid program at any post-secondary institution or have exceeded the aggregate loan limits.

-*Students enrolled in programs not leading to a degree or certificate awarded by Howard Community College, such as Surgical Technology and CPA Preparation, are not eligible for financial aid through HCC.
-Note that not all programs at HCC are eligible–check the Schedule of Classes for eligibility.
+*Students enrolled in programs not leading to a degree or certificate awarded by Howard Community College are not eligible for financial aid at HCC.
+Note that not all programs at HCC are financial aid eligible–check the Schedule of Classes for eligibility.

-The U.S. Department of Education (USDOE) selects certain financial aid applicants to review in a process called verification.
-HCC also reserves the right to select applicants.
-Students whose files are selected for verification must submit all required documents in order to complete their files.
-Financial aid will not be awarded or disbursed until all required documentation has been received and reviewed.
+The U.S. Department of Education (USDOE) or Financial Aid Services may require students to submit additional documents to confirm the information submitted on the FAFSA.
+In addition, USDOE or Financial Aid Services may, at any time, select certain financial aid applications for a review process called verification.
+Students whose files require additional documentation must submit all required documents to Financial Aid Services in order to complete their files.
+Financial aid will not be awarded or disbursed until all requireed documentation aas been received and reviewed.

-Students should submit documents as soon as possible, but no later than their last date of attendance for that term.
-If documents are received by Financial Aid Services after a student’s last date of attendance, the documents will not be reviewed and the student will not be entitled to any financial aid for that semester.
+Students should submit documents as soon as possible, but no later than their last date of attendance.
+If documents are received by Financial Aid Services after a student’s last date of attendance, the documents will not be reviewed and the student will not be entitled to any financial aid.

-As HCC reviews verification documents, corrections may be necessary.
-These corrections will be electronically submitted by the college, and the student will be notified of the corrections via a corrected Student Aid Report (SAR) sent from the USDOE.
+As HCC reviews documents, corrections may be necessary.
+These corrections will be electronically submitted by the college, and the student will be notified of the corrections by the USDOE.

 Sometimes students are selected for verification after their awards have been made and funds have been disbursed for the semester.
 In such an event, no further financial aid will be awarded or disbursed until verification is complete.
 Failure to turn in documents will result in a cancellation of aid.
 Students will then owe disbursed funds back to the USDOE or HCC.
 If verification causes a change to the student’s awards for the academic year, he or she may be required to repay aid.
 HCC will notify students who owe overpayments of aid.
 If the funds are not repaid to the college within the timeframe specified in the notice of overpayment, the student’s debt will be referred to the USDOE for collection.
 The student will not be eligible for financial aid at any institution until that debt is repaid in full.